 Actually, they were the ones to introduce the first locking tuners to the world, way back in 1983.
-They often supply tuners to big-name guitar companies, so they really make some of the best locking tuners available out there.
+They often supply tuners to big-name guitar companies, so they really make some of the best models of locking tuners available out there.

 Probably the best thing about these Sperzel locking tuners is that they are staggered in height, and as such you don't really need to use any string retainers.
 The response across the strings is rather sensitive and open, and the tune really stays intact, even under heavy abuse.